Status Social is teaming up with Derbyshire’s best-known hospice to help it raise funds and more through networks such as Facebook and Twitter.

 What if I offer a service?

 Think of ways to visually represent your services.
 Take pictures of your service in action and share images with a description of what is happening.
-For example, Status Social have a board called ‘Social media training workshops‘ and as well as our workshop information, we also show images of our workshops in action – just like the one below.
+For example, we also pin images of our workshops in action – just like the one below.

 Increase your search-engine ranking